 Dr Fiona Broderick MBBS (HONS) Melbourne FRACGP

-Dr Fiona Broderick graduated from Melbourne University in 1984 and obtained her Fellowship in General Practice in 1991.
+Dr Fiona Broderick is a General Practitioner who graduated from Melbourne University in 1984 and obtained her Fellowship in General Practice in 1991.
 She is a vocationally registered GP.
 Fiona commenced at Collins Street Medical Centre in 1996 and was instrumental in expanding it from a one GP clinic to the current 10 GP multidisciplinary centre, which was one of 5 finalists in the 2018 AGPAL Excellence Awards for General Practice of the Year.
 Fiona is a very experienced GP with special interests in quality improvement, data quality, preventive health care and health promotion with active patient involvement.
 She enjoys developing long term relationships with patients, including acute and chronic disease management and provides GP Management and Team Care Plans and Mental Health Care Plans.
 She and her Practice Nurses provide standard and travel child and adult vaccinations including Yellow Fever.

 Fiona has been involved in several quality improvement initiatives with the Improvement Foundation on Diabetes, Coronary Heart Disease, Chronic Obstructive Pulmonary Disease, Access and Chronic Kidney Disease.
 In the Australian General Practice Nurses Study she developed the Swift Solutions Clinic.
 She has spoken around Australia on this and other innovations in General Practice.
 She and the Practice have received multiple awards for Quality, Safety and Innovation from 2006 to current.
 She received the 2016 Avant Quality Improvement Grant for a project improving practice data quality and electronic health records.
 She has overseen the use at the Practice of several quality IT initiatives, including a preventive tool which ensures patient care is optimum and is an excellent way to securely provide patients with normal electronic results with detailed GP comments.

-Dr Rebecca Goodman graduated from the University of Sydney in 2000.
+Dr Rebecca Goodman is a General Practitioner who graduated from the University of Sydney in 2000.
 Prior to completing her medical degree, Rebecca obtained a Bachelor of Science majoring in Physiology at the University of UNSW.
 She obtained her Fellowship of the Royal Australian College of GPs in 2008.
 Rebecca has worked in Sydney, Canberra, Tamworth & Warrnambool.
 She also worked in Singapore for 3 years prior to moving to Melbourne in 2006.
 Since then Rebecca has worked as a GP in Docklands and North Carlton.

 Rebecca loves her job and enjoys all aspects of general practice.
 Her primary interests include Women’s Health, Family Planning & Fertility, Preventative medicine, Psychological conditions & Travel medicine.
 She particularly enjoys seeing children and has just completed the Diploma of Child Health through Westmead Children’s Hospital in Sydney.
 When not at work, Rebecca is kept busy by her twin boys.

-Dr Manjit Kala General Practitioner
+Dr Manjit Kala MBBS (London)

-Dr Andrea Lung General Practitioner
+Dr Andrea Lung MBBS, FRACGP, CSCT, RACOG

 Andrea is a very experienced GP who worked at Ashwood Medical Group and then Victoria Harbour Medical Clinic from 1996 to 2007.
 Andrea worked in Double Bay in the Cooper Street Clinic run by Professor Kerryn Phelps from 2008 to joining us in 2012.